 Join us April 30 in Mt.
-Angel for a conversation Joaquín Lara, Reyna López, and other panelists with deep experience organizing in the mid-Willamette Valley.
-This program will explore how the region has been home to powerful farmworker and solidarity movements that transformed the lives of migrant laborers and reshaped Oregon's political and economic landscape.
+Angel for a conversation with Joaquín Lara Midkiff, Reyna López, and Ramón Ramírez.
+This program will explore how the mid-Willamette has been home to powerful farmworker and solidarity movements that transformed the lives of migrant laborers and reshaped Oregon's political and economic landscape.

 This conversation is part of our 2025–26 Consider This series, Beyond 250, and is presented in partnership with the 2026 Oregon Heritage Conference focused on Stories, Culture, Place – Weaving Community Heritage.